- Some research shows that fiber may help prolong periods of UC remission and offer other benefits.

-Diet doesn’t cause or cure ulcerative colitis (UC), but what you eat can make a difference in your symptoms and flares.
-Fiber, in particular, has a complicated link to UC that’s worth taking a closer look at.
+Eating certain foods doesn’t cause or cure ulcerative colitis (UC), but what you eat can make a difference in your symptoms and flares.
+Fiber, in particular, has a complicated link to UC that’s worth a closer look.

 Information on how fiber can affect UC is often conflicting.
-It’s complicated further by the fact that not all fiber is the same.
-There’s soluble fiber, which dissolves in water and gastrointestinal (GI) fluids, and insoluble fiber, which remains unchanged as it moves through your GI tract.
+And it’s further complicated by the fact that not all fiber is the same.
+There are two types: soluble fiber, which dissolves in water and gastrointestinal (GI) fluids, and insoluble fiber, which remains unchanged as it moves through your GI tract.

 The Crohn’s and Colitis Foundation considers foods rich in insoluble fiber a potential trigger for UC.
-But a 2020 study found that a low fat, high fiber diet improved quality of life for people with mild UC or UC in remission.
+However, the results of a small 2021 study suggest that a low fat, high fiber diet may improve quality of life for people with mild UC or UC in remission.

-Should people with UC avoid fiber or increase the amount of this nutrient in their diet?
+So, should people with UC avoid fiber or increase the amount of fiber in their diet?
 Keep reading to learn more about how fiber can affect UC.

-Some research has shown that fiber may be beneficial for managing ulcerative colitis during periods of remission.
+Some research suggests that fiber may be helpful for managing UC during periods of remission.

-The study from 2020 mentioned earlier found that participants with mild UC or UC in remission who ate a low fat, high fiber diet experienced reduced inflammation and improved quality of life.
-The research included only 17 people, though, so the findings may not apply to a larger population.
+In the 2021 study mentioned earlier, participants with mild UC or UC in remission who ate a low fat, high fiber diet experienced reduced inflammation and improved quality of life.
+But that study included only 17 people, so the findings may not apply to a larger population.

-Fiber generally isn’t considered helpful during UC flares.
-The UK’s National Health Service suggests following a low fiber diet to help improve symptoms of UC during a flare-up.
+Fiber generally is not considered helpful during UC flares.
+The United Kingdom’s National Health Service suggests following a low fiber diet to help improve symptoms of UC during a flare-up.

-Either way, it’s a good idea to check in with a doctor or dietitian before reducing or increasing the amount of fiber in your diet.
+Either way, it’s a good idea to check in with a doctor or a registered dietitian before significantly reducing or increasing the amount of fiber in your diet.

-Fiber can aggravate symptoms during a UC flare for some people.
-This is particularly true with insoluble fiber, which doesn’t dissolve in water.
+For some people, fiber can worsen symptoms during a UC flare.
+This is particularly true of insoluble fiber, which doesn’t dissolve in water.

-According to the Crohn’s and Colitis Foundation, consuming insoluble fiber can worsen symptoms like:
+According to the Crohn’s and Colitis Foundation, consuming insoluble fiber can worsen symptoms such as:

 - bloating